 13. The display of a Congo peafowl tail is more subtle.

 The Congo is the lesser-known peafowl species.
-Native to the Democratic Republic of Congo, the IUCN considers the bird vulnerable with a reducing population.
-Its attractive feathers are deep blue with greed and violet shades for males and green and brown with black bellies for females.
+Native to the Democratic Republic of Congo, the IUCN considers the bird vulnerable with a declining population.
+Its attractive feathers are deep blue with green and violet shades for males and green and brown with black bellies for females.

 Unlike other species of peacocks, a Congo peacock is smaller and has short tail plumage, which it fans out during the mating process.

 14. Only males have those long, brilliant plumage.

 Like most bird species, only the male peafowls feature such attractive colors and lovely decorative tail plumage.
 In addition, only the males are called peacocks since the females are called peahens, although both sexes are normally referred to as peacocks.
 A group of peacocks is known as a bevy, a muster, an ostentation, or even a party.